div101010/llm-brainstorming-patterns/README.md

 - Environmental Design
 - Tech Integration

----

 ## Why this matters

 LLMs appear creative, but operate within a constrained conceptual space.
-The diversity is mostly in language — not in underlying ideas.
+The diversity is mostly in language, not in underlying ideas.